Beyond "Just Baby Blues": Why Emotional Wellbeing During Pregnancy and After Matters

 November 11, 2025

 Bringing a new life into the world is profound—and often overwhelming.
 While we hear plenty about sleepless nights and diaper duty, the emotional rollercoaster for new parents is just as real.
-Research shows that: ● Up to 1 in 5 women and 1 in 10 men experience Perinatal Mood and Anxiety Disorders
+Research shows that: ● Up to 1 in 5 women and 1 in 10 men experience Perinatal Mood and Anxiety Disorders (PMADs) during pregnancy or within the first year after childbirth. ● These challenges can affect families from all walks of life. ● PMADs go beyond temporary mood swings (the “baby blues”) and can include depression, anxiety, OCD, and even postpartum psychosis.

 You Are Not Alone: Why So Many Suffer in Silence

 Although these mental health concerns are common, they often remain hidden.
 Historically, about half of PMADs go undiagnosed, with more than 75% of parents experiencing significant symptoms never receiving the treatment they need.
 Stigma, fears of being labeled a “bad parent,” and gaps in routine mental health screening all contribute to this silence.
-As a result, many parents
+As a result, many parents try to “power through,” risking prolonged suffering and impacting their ability to bond with their baby.

 The Case for Compassionate Professional Support

 Seeking help is a sign of strength, not weakness.
-Studies have shown that timely access to mental health professionals trained in perinatal care can reduce suicide risk (now one of the leading causes of maternal death postpartum in the U.S.),
+Studies have shown that timely access to mental health professionals trained in perinatal care can reduce suicide risk (now one of the leading causes of maternal death postpartum in the U.S.), improve parent-child bonding, and support a child’s healthy development.
+Qualified therapists bring specialized knowledge and can create a safe space for honest conversations.
+We teach coping skills and can tailor treatment to each family’s needs.

 The Power of Community: Why Support Groups Make a Difference

 Isolation doesn’t have to define your journey as a new parent.
-Research continues to support the benefits of joining a postpartum support group:
+Research continues to support the benefits of joining a postpartum support group :

 ● Shared experiences help normalize difficult feelings and reduce isolation